-Enrollment statistics for the 2020-2021 show that approximately 47% of the district's students qualify for free and reduced lunch.
-We look at student characteristics of gender and ethnicity with the MAP testing results.
+Enrollment statistics for the 2022-2023 show that approximately 43% of the district's students qualify for free and reduced lunch.
+The district looks at student characteristics of gender and ethnicity with the MAP testing results.
 However, gender and ethnicity are not a consideration when grouping students.
-Students not meeting state standards or scoring below grade level on MAP and/or Reading Mastery assessments are provided additional interventions through the Special Education department, Title 1A instructors, classroom teachers, or paraeducator.
+Students not meeting state standards or scoring below grade level on MAP, Acadience and/or curriculum assessments are provided additional interventions through the Special Education department, Title 1A instructors, classroom teachers, and/or paraeducators.

 Instructional materials and interventions are chosen with consideration for providing extra practice to those identified students.
-This additional support is decided weekly during collaboration meetings with classroom teachers and reading coaches, ISPS Leadership Team meetings, and bimonthly MTSS meetings.
-Our initial NeMTSS Leadership plan is included, as well as updated forms and documents.
-These include: MTSS forms; flowchart describing what Tier 1, Tier 2, and Tier 3 students receive; and our Central City Decision Rules documents.
+This additional support is decided weekly during collaboration meetings with classroom teachers and reading coaches, ISPS Leadership Team meetings, and bi-monthly MTSS meetings.
+The district's initial NeMTSS Leadership plan is included, as well as updated forms and documents including such as MTSS forms, a flowchart describing what Tier 1, Tier 2, and Tier 3 students receive; and Central City Elementary's Decision Rules documents.
 Also included are various data collections and documents that track student progress and interventions.
-These include: our Decision Tracking Spreadsheet (a GoogleDoc that lists all interventions, times, and names of students who receive extra interventions); ISPS Leadership Team agenda and notes; 'extra interventionist' meetings; and our mid-year Data Meeting agenda and notes.
+These include: the building's Decision Tracking Spreadsheet (a GoogleDoc that lists all interventions, times, and names of students who receive extra interventions); ISPS Leadership Team agenda and notes; 'extra interventionist' meetings; and our mid-year Data Meeting agenda and notes.